mwalle/shinelanx-modbus/README.md

 ## USB DFU Loader

-The external USB port is directly connected to the SoC and therefore, we can use it to program the flash without disassembling the whole adapter again.
-We use [dapboot](https://github.com/devanlai/dapboot) which resides in the first 8kB of the flash and implements the DFU protocol.

-Unfortunately, you'll need to use the SWD debugging header to initially program dapboot.
+We use [dapboot](https://github.com/devanlai/dapboot) which resides in the first 8kB of the flash and implements the DFU protocol to update the board.
+Unfortunately, to do this, you have to disassemble the board once and use the SWD debug header to initially program dapboot.
+Afterwards, this bootloader can then be used to program flash through the external USB port.
+Therefore, once the bootloader is programmed, you don't have to disassemble the adapter ever again.

 ### Compiling dapboot